 No matter how you look at it, it seems that tablet computers are here to stay.
 Over the last two years they have boomed in popularity – and that can be almost directly attributed to the release of Apple’s now world-renowned iPad.
-What started as something that people saw as nothing more than an overgrown iPod touch has now become a must-have gadget – and the current iPad 2 is proving just as popular as its predecessor.
+What started as something that people saw as nothing more than an overgrown iPod touch has now become a must-have gadget – and the current 2 is proving just as popular as its predecessor.

 With new Apple products always hotly tipped and heavily rumoured, we thought it’d be handy to compile everything that we think we know about the next iteration, the iPad 3.